Junior Hoilett: Aberdeen

 On 16 February 2024, Junior signed for Scottish Premiership club Aberdeen on a short term deal until the end of the 2023–24 season, reuniting with manager Neil Warnock.
 He made his debut the next day against Hibernian, entering the match as a substitute in a 2–2 draw and becoming the first Canadian player to ever play for the club.
 On 30 July, after being offered a new deal he left the club saying that his "time at Aberdeen has come to [an] end, I would like to thank the club for the opportunity and the fans for making my short spell memorable".

 Hibernian

 On 6 August 2024, Hoilett joined Hibernian on a one-year deal.
 He scored four goals and assisted five others in 30 appearances during the 2024-25 season, as Hibs finished third in the Scottish Premiership.
 On 1 July 2025, Hoilett signed a new one-year contract with Hibs.

+Swindon Town

+On 2 February 2026, Hoilett joined League Two club Swindon Town on a short-term deal until the end of the season.

+He was released upon the expiry of his short-term deal at the end of the 2025–26 season.